pyxv/xvpl-dl/README.md

 # xvpl-dl
-an xvideos.com playlist downloader, utilises `youtube-dl` under the hood
+an xvideos.com playlist downloader, utilises `youtube-dl` and `beautifulsoup` under the hood

 #### features